Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 41 - Create Your Own Crypto Token/41.08 Persisting Non-Stable Types Using the Pre- and Postupgrade Methods/README.md

 ## Testing the Upgrade Process

 With preupgrade and postupgrade in place, we can try the experiment again.
 Set the `CANISTER_PUBLIC_KEY` to the token canister ID, transfer half a billion tokens, and check the balance.
 After taking some money out and checking the balance again, it will be down by 10,000 DANG.
 If we add a Debug.print, save, and run `dfx deploy` to upgrade, the balance will remain correct after the upgrade.
 The ledger is now stable across upgrades.

+## Handling Initial Deployment

+There is one final thing to fix.
+If you download this project and run it without going through an upgrade, it will go through the initial phase (create canister, deploy canister).
+We want there to be an initial balance and owner even if you have not gone through an upgrade.
+Copy the if-statement and put it below balances to cover this case.
+This ensures the owner gets some DANG to work with on initial deployment.